darhrmsarm03/WebDev-Mini-Projects/News Aggregator/README.md

 #### Notes:

-- The free NewsAPI key has rate limits; for production or heavy use, consider upgrading or hosting your own news data.
+- The free NewsAPI key has rate limits; for production or heavy use, consider upgrading or hosting your news data.
 - You can extend this by adding pagination, saving favorites, or more filters.
 - Styling can be further customized for a better look.